chinapedia/wikipedia.abstract.en/Page/Scientific_Revolution.md

 Gravitation

-NewtonsPrincipia.jpg's _Principia_, developed the first set of unified scientific laws.]]
+'s _Principia_, developed the first set of unified scientific laws.]]

 As well as proving the heliocentric model, Newton also developed the theory of gravitation.
 In 1679, Newton began to consider gravitation and its effect on the orbits of planets with reference to Kepler's laws of planetary motion.
 This followed stimulation by a brief exchange of letters in 1679–80 with Robert Hooke, who had been appointed to manage the Royal Society's correspondence, and who opened a correspondence intended to elicit contributions from Newton to Royal Society transactions.[71]
 Newton's reawakening interest in astronomical matters received further stimulus by the appearance of a comet in the winter of 1680–1681, on which he corresponded with John Flamsteed.[72]
 After the exchanges with Hooke, Newton worked out proof that the elliptical form of planetary orbits would result from a centripetal force inversely proportional to the square of the radius vector (see Newton's law of universal gravitation – History and _De motu corporum in gyrum_).
 Newton communicated his results to Edmond Halley and to the Royal Society in _De motu corporum in gyrum_, in 1684.[73]
 This tract contained the nucleus that Newton developed and expanded to form the _Principia_.[74]